khumaidysyafiq/MST_GraphTheory/README.md

 **Boruvka's:**
 - Python 3.x
-- No additional libraries are required.
+- No additional libraries that is required...

 ### Instructions